syncfusion-content/windowsforms-docs/WindowsForms/NavigationView/Overview.md

 * **History Settings** -  Provides options to drop-down the History of the previously visited locations and provides options to show/hide the History Button.

-* **Visual Style** - Provides options to customize the look and feel using Visual Style such as Metro, Office2007 and Vista.
+* **Visual Style** - Provides options to customize the look and feel using visual styles such as Metro, Office2007 and Vista.

 * **RightToLeft** - Provides options to set RightToLeft alignment.